estuary/flow/site/docs/concepts/import.md

 		parent.flow.yaml-->bar.flow.yaml;
 `}/>

-These rules make your catalog sources more self contained and less brittle to refactoring and reorganization.
+These rules make your catalog sources more self-contained and less brittle to refactoring and reorganization.
 Consider what might otherwise happen if `foo.flow.yaml` were imported in another project without `bar.flow.yaml`.